 Dining Out

 No matter where you travel in the world, you can find good grub on the cheap and the city of London is no different.
 Look out for delis or small markets where you can grab a quick (and inexpensive) bite to eat.
 Don’t be afraid to ask the locals of any quaint places they would recommend.
+If you’re in the mood for a more social and indulgent experience, you might want to explore a bottomless brunch in London, where you can enjoy unlimited drinks alongside delicious dishes.
 Also if you are staying at an Airbnb or a hotel room, make sure your accommodations have a kitchen so you can cook several meals in versus spending your funds on expensive meals out on the town.

 Activities